zarab33/mastery-quiz/README.md

 $ rspec
 ```

+* In order to be judged correct, your code must pass all the automated tests for the quiz.

 ### 2. Commit and push your answers

 * Use git to commit and push your answers to your GitHub repo.